teekaytech/Scraper/README.md

 - Users can decide to use any of the three scrape options available.
 - When the app is started (`bin/main.rb`), the app instructs the user to choose from the displayed options.<br>
 ![screenshot](/assets/img/shot1.png)
 - Depending on the option selected, the user gets the result of the scraping process.
 For option 1:<br>
 ![screenshot](/assets/img/shot2.png)
 - For option 2:<br>
 ![screenshot](/assets/img/shot3.png)
 - For option 3:<br>
 ![screenshot](/assets/img/shot4.png)
 - Inserting any other value aside these three options will terminate the app.

 *Note: The app requires internet connection for successful scraping!*
+- Test cases can be executed by running the `rspec` command on the terminal/command prompt.

 ## Author